 A forklift is not as responsive as a car when turning the steering wheel.
 Rear steering makes it difficult to stop a forklift quickly or swerve and still maintain control.
 As a result, it is important not to drive a forklift fast or round corners quickly.

-A backrest extension on the forks prevents part of the load from falling rearward toward the operator.
+A backrest extension on the forks prevents part of the load from falling rearward into the operator.
 This is required when loads are lifted high and the type of load would allow all or part of it to fall to the rear under conditions such as acceleration, sudden stops or driving on an uneven surface.

-An overhead guard prevents an object on the forks or on a high rack from falling onto the operator while picking or placing a load at elevation.
+An overhead guard prevents an object on the forks or on a high rack from falling down onto the operator while picking or placing a load at elevation.
 Overhead guards are required on all forklifts that can lift a load above the operator unless conditions such as clearances would not allow the forklift to be used.

 The guard is designed to be effective in deflecting small packages.
 They are not designed to withstand the impact from a full load.